Search results for: “pneumonia”

 Staphylococcus Aureus is Inactivated by UV-C Light

 What is Staphylococcus Aureus?
 Staphylococcus aureus is a type of bacterium that about 30% of people carry in their nosesopen_in_new.
 Most of the time, staph does not cause any harm; however, sometimes staph causes infections.
-MRSA (methicillin-resistant Staphylococcus aureus) is a certain strand of this bacteria that is resistant to several antibiotics.
-In everyday life, S.…
+MRSA (methicillin-resistant Staphylococcus aureus) is a certain strand of this bacterium that is resistant to several antibiotics, making it a significant…

 Read More: Staphylococcus Aureus is Inactivated by UV-C Light